abeland/discretion/README.md

 ### But what about roles and such?

 Discretion's scope is focused and limited to privacy/authorization.
-It's a **non-goal** of this project to handle enumeration or roles or permissions or ACLs on actual objects with respect to other objects.
+It's a **non-goal** of this project to handle enumeration of roles or permissions or ACLs on actual objects with respect to other objects.
 There are other gems which do this well.
 I personally like [Rolify](https://github.com/RolifyCommunity/rolify), and Rolify can be used with Discretion in very nifty ways.
 Continuing our non-profit organization example, we can use Rolify to create an `admin` role for Staff members, and allow admins of the organization as well as recipients of a donation to edit `Doantion`s:

 ```ruby
 class Donation < ApplicationRecord